-What Kind of Wood Can You Use to Make Crown Molding?
+What Kind of Wood to Make Crown Molding?

 We can use a variety of woods to make our DIY crown molding.
 If we’re planning to stain the molding we could use maple, oak, cherry, etc. If we’re planning to paint the molding we could use pine or poplar.

-I used pine to make my DIY crown molding.
+I used pine to make my Shaker style crown molding.